-The exchange of Shares of a Fund may be temporarily suspended by the Fund upon the occurrence of certain events described below under "Temporary Suspension of Dealings".
+The exchange of Shares may be temporarily suspended by the Fund upon the occurrence of certain events described above under "Temporary Suspension of Dealings".

 An exchange of Shares may have tax consequences for a Shareholder.
 Shareholders should consult with their normal tax adviser if they are in any doubt as to such tax consequences.